Sign in

 3.1.
 Is nylon waterproof?

-Nylon is water-resistant, but not completely waterproof.
-It is highly resistant to moisture.
-However, prolonged exposure to water or submersion can cause nylon to absorb moisture, reducing its strength and durability.
-To make nylon more waterproof, it is often treated with a water-repellent coating or laminated with a waterproof layer.
+Nylon is water-resistant but not entirely waterproof.
+While it resists moisture, prolonged exposure to water can cause it to absorb moisture, impacting strength and durability.
+To enhance waterproofing, nylon is often treated with water-repellent coatings.

 3.2.
 Is nylon breathable?